 It's important to keep your extremities toasty.
 Your body is designed to keep your important organs warm in the cold by sending blood to your core rather than your hands and feet.
 Fight off frostbite with some key accessories:

-• Gloves or mittens: When you run, your hands are usually more exposed to the elements.
+• Gloves and mittens: When you run, your hands are usually more exposed to the elements.
 Fleece-lined gloves with a waterproof outer layer will help keep your fingers from tingling.
 If it's extremely cold or your hands are prone to freezing and chapping, consider mittens — the extra room allows your digits to help spread warmth to each other.

 • Warm socks: We recommend running in merino wool socks, as they will help trap heat especially well.
 The material also does not easily absorb moisture, helping your feet stay dry.
 And wool gets bonus points for its ability to fight stinky odors.